Forensic Science (BS)

 Phone: (910) 672-2625

-Ms. Cummings brings several years of experience working with College Access Programs to assist students in their academic success.
-She has worked as an Academic Advisor for TRiO Talent Search, as a Site Coordinator for the 21st Century Community Learning Centers Program, and held positions in the GEAR UP Program.
+Dr. Cummings brings experience working with College Access Programs to assist students in their academic success.
+She has worked as an Academic Advisor for TRiO Talent Search, as a Site Coordinator for the 21st Century Community Learning Centers Program, and held positions in the GEAR UP Program and FSU-RISE Program.
 She is passionate about helping others.
-Mrs. Cummings is proud to be a part of the FSU family and to do her part in ensuring students receive advisement to reach their academic and professional goals.
+In addition to advising students in the Department of Biological and Forensic Sciences, she is also an advisor for the Bio Phi Chem Science Club.
+Dr. Cummings has her doctorate in Educational Leadership with a focus on higher education.
+Dr. Cummings is proud to be a part of the FSU family and to do her part in ensuring students receive advisement to reach their academic and professional goals.

 Dr. Khalid Lodhi